 In the meantime, it’s important to provide your ferret with a comfortable, stress-free environment to help them heal.
 Avoid handling them excessively or introducing new animals into their environment, and make sure to keep their cage clean and well-ventilated.
 With prompt treatment and proper care, your ferret can recover from eye discomfort and return to their playful, energetic self.

-Recommended Reading: What Meats Can Ferrets Eat?
+Recommended Reading: What Do Ferrets Love The Most?

 When to Seek Veterinary Care